• Sign In

 The Finance Act contains a dedicated Chapter VIII (Capital Gains Tax) with interpretation rules and the operative rate sections:

-• s 38: rates of capital gains tax, structured by acquisition timing and currency context (with the consolidated text explicitly distinguishing “acquired before” vs “after” 22 February 2019 and ZWL vs USD cases).
+• section 38: rates of capital gains tax, structured by acquisition timing and currency context (with the consolidated text explicitly distinguishing “acquired before” vs “after” 22 February 2019 and ZWL vs USD cases).

-• s 39: rates of capital gains withholding tax, including the listed security withholding model (treated as “final tax” in the consolidated text) and property-related withholding structures.
+• section 39: rates of capital gains withholding tax, including the listed security withholding model (treated as “final tax” in the consolidated text) and property-related withholding structures.

-• s 39A: payment of capital gains tax in foreign currency in specified circumstances.
+• section 39A: payment of capital gains tax in foreign currency in specified circumstances.

 Teaching framing: The CGT Act creates the liability and withholding mechanisms, but rate risk is largely a Finance Act issue, and operational changes may come through Finance Act amendments and statutory instruments.